bono-cms/Faq/README.md

 FAQ module
 ==========

 This module allows you to manage Frequently-Asked-Questions on your site.
-For details, please refer its documentation.
+For details, please refer to its documentation.